Heartstopper (graphic novel): Reception

 Alaine Martaus also reviewed Volume One in The Bulletin of the Center for Children's Books in which she praised the "simple drawings" which she says "keep much of the focus on faces and phones, reinforcing a deeply interpersonal connection at the heart of the story".
 She described the story as being composed of "a series of charming vignettes".
 In a further review of Volume Two, Martaus reiterated her previous comments and said that the storytelling of the second volume "moves effortlessly from tearful poignance to laugh-worthy moments to stirring romance".
 Kirkus Reviews said of Volume Two that it retained the "distinctive style" of illustrations present in the first volume and that its transitions between panels were "creative" and "add creative flair".
 It praised the characters and described the story as "Incredibly lovable from start to finish".
 Sarah Rice reviewed Volume Two in Booklist and felt that Nick and Charlie's relationship was presented in a "heartfelt, gentle way" and praised the "loose art style [that] is full of lovely details, such as embarrassment and romantic blush lines".

 In a review of Volume Two, Tiffany Babb of The A.V.
 Club praised the book's reproduction of the webcomic's art, its use of white space, and Oseman's handwritten lettering, which she says is "expressive ... in a way that feels both unique to her style and organic to the pacing of the comic".
 She felt that the treatment of Charlie and Nick's characters displayed "a level of understanding and care that elevates the story" and argued that the story "never devalued or ignored" the characters' other relationships with friends and family.
 Sarah Hughes of i included Volume Three in the newspaper's list of "Young Adult fiction: 25 of the best new books for 2020".
 Prudence Wade rated Volume Four 8/10 for The Independent and called it "a touching tale of teen love and accepting who you are".
 Fiona Noble also included Volume Four in The Guardians list of "The best children's books of 2021", describing it as a "joyful, tender look at first love and relationships with an inclusive cast".

-The webcomic series received more than 52 million views and the novel had sold more than one million copies worldwide.
+The webcomic series has received more than 52 million views and the novel has sold more than one million copies worldwide.